 - The climax of Sleeping Beauty is a battle with Prince Philip up against Maleficent to save Princess Aurora.

 - As Shrek 2 opens Prince Charming has adventured, overcoming many obstacles and climbing the high tower in order to rescue Fiona, finding instead a cross-dressing wolf.
 It turns out that there was an old promise that Charming would be able to marry Fiona.
-He turns out to be both a parody and a deconstruction.

 - After Princess Odette is kidnapped in The Swan Princess, Prince Derek becomes determined to find her.
 Once he does he plans to break the spell on her by making a vow of everlasting love.